nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 task and team management done _blazingly fast_, faster than traditional GUI applications.

 <div markdown="block" class="alert alert-primary">**:information_source: Unsure what CLI or GUI means?**
-Head over to [this section](#understanding-truthtables-cli) to learn more! :relaxed:
+Head over to [this section](#understanding-truthtables-cli) to learn more!
 </div>

 This guide will help you understand how the various features of TruthTable can help you manage your teams more efficiently.

-Feel free to read on, or if you can't wait to get started, skip ahead to our [Getting Started guide](#getting-started) to start using TruthTable now!
+Feel free to read on, or if you can't wait to get started, skip ahead to our [Getting Started Guide](#getting-started) to start using TruthTable now!

 ## Using This Guide